EulogioGallo/ClockIO/README.md

 ## What I Need to Do Still:
 * More DB optimization
 * Spruce it up
-* Show app list in alphabetical order
 * Add login functionality
 * Make "ResultActivity" hidden
-* Restrict screenshot detection to when in-app only

 ## What I Can Investigate More
 * Send crashdump?

+## Known Bugs
+* Pushing back button instead of home while testing app adds remaining time to ClockIO instead of monitored app